• Skip to primary navigation

 If tiki is not your thing, or even if it is, I strongly encourage you to check out one of the many jazz and blues clubs while you’re in Naples.
 Jazz is big in Naples, so you’re bound to hear some great music and have a fantastic time.

-I recommend visiting either Bourbon Street or Blue Around Midnight.
+I recommend visiting either Bourbon Street or Blue Around Midnight if you have one night in Naples.
 Hours vary so be sure to check their websites before you visit.

 I sincerely hope I’ve convinced you to give Naples in a day a try during your next visit to Italy.